HeathHowren/CSGO-Cheats/README.md

 Example: ```int value = 999; WPM<int>(0xD30B94 + 0x4, value);```

 ## Installation
 Update the addresses and offsets.
-I reccomend using [Hazedumper](https://github.com/frk1/hazedumper) for this.
+I reccomend using [Hazedumper](https://github.com/frk1/hazedumper) for this. <br />
 Build the application as **x86** and run as an administrator.